TRPV1: TRPV1 in immune cells

 TRPV1 plays an important role not only in neurones but also in immune cells.
 Activation of TRPV1 modulates immune response including the release of inflammatory cytokines, chemokines, and the ability to phagocytose.
 However, the role of TRPV1 in immune cells is not entirely understood and it is currently intensely studied.
 TRPV1 is not the only TRP channel expressed in immune cells.
 TRPA1, TRPM8 and TRPV4 are the most relevant TRP channels that are also studied in immune cells.

 The expression of TRPV1 was confirmed in the cells of innate immunity as well as the cells of adaptive immunity.
 TRPV1 can be found in monocytes, macrophages, dendritic cells, T lymphocytes, natural killer cells and neutrophiles.
 TRPV1 is said to be potentially very important in immune cell functioning as it senses higher temperature and lower pH, which can affect the immune cell performance.

 TRPV1 and adaptive immunity

 TRPV1 is an important membrane channel in T cells as it regulates the influx of calcium cations.
-TRPV1's involvement is mainly in T cell receptor signalling (TCR) signalling, T cell activation and TCR-mediated influx of calcium ions, but it is involved in T cell cytokine production as well.
+TRPV1's involvement is mainly in T cell receptor (TCR) signalling, T cell activation and TCR-mediated influx of calcium ions, but it is involved in T cell cytokine production as well.
 Indeed, T cells with TRPV1 knockout show impaired calcium uptake after T cell activation via TCR, thus they show dysregulation in signalling pathways such as NF-κB and NFAT.